ginstrom/paladin-novel/chapters/10_hunters-and-hunted.md

 "They left everything," Pell said, gesturing to the interior.
 "Wheat, barley, oats—enough to feed our people for months.
 But why?
 Slavers usually take anything valuable."

-Gond studied the untouched stores, his tactical mind working through the implications.
-"Because they're not planning to come back this way.
-They're clearing the region permanently—no point in preserving supplies for future raids."

-The realization hit him like a physical blow.
-This wasn't just about capturing refugees for the slave markets.
-Someone was systematically emptying the entire region of free settlements, preparing the land for something else entirely.
+Gond studied the untouched stores.
+"You heard them.
+Lazy, undisciplined.
+Raiders turned slavers would be my guess."

 "Load everything we can carry," he ordered.
-"Fill every sack, every barrel we brought."
+"Fill every sack, every barrel we brought.
+But just in case they come back, don't make it too obvious that we've been here.
+Keep the remaining supplies in neat stacks and leave no obvious signs."

 For the next two hours, the volunteers worked with desperate efficiency.
 They loaded grain sacks onto pack horses, filled water barrels with preserved meat, stuffed their saddlebags with dried vegetables and medicinal herbs from the farmhouse garden.
 Every pound they could carry was another day their community could survive.